Funz0/DataSciencePortfolio/Spotify_Classification/README.md

 gathered using an API, it is always a good practice to check for duplicate observations (or rows) to ensure uniformity.
-The variables `artist_name`, `track_name`, and `track_id` will not be needed for the purpose of this project, thus the best course of action may be to remove them.
-To conduct all of these data cleaning steps, I created a pipeline using the dplyr’s `%>%` operator (loaded from the tidyverse package).
+The variables `artist_name`, `track_name`, and `track_id` will not be needed for the purpose of this project, thus removal may be the best course of action.
+To conduct all of these data cleaning steps, I created a pipeline using dplyr’s `%>%` operator (loaded from the tidyverse package).

 ``` r
 # pipeline to clean, drop and reformat variables